 The Brussels Supplementary Convention is subject to the provisions contained in the Paris Convention including those which define the concepts of "nuclear incident", "nuclear installation", "nuclear substances" and "nuclear damage".

-The combined Paris/Brussels regime provides for compensation to a maximum amount of SDR 300 million*, in three tiers:
+The combined Paris/Brussels regime provides for a compensation amount of not less than EUR 1.5 billion, in three tiers: